WA9ONY/Arduino-Homework/README.md

 ```

-## Bing
+## Microsoft Bing
-Microsoft Bing Pompt: Can you create Arduino code?
+Bing Pompt: Can you create Arduino code?

 Yes, I can help you with that.
 What kind of code would you like me to create? 😊

 ---
-Microsoft Bing Pompt: Blink the LED on the Arduino UNO R4 at 1 Hz.
+Bing Pompt: Blink the LED on the Arduino UNO R4 at 1 Hz.

 Sure, I can help you with that.
 Here's the code to blink the LED on the Arduino UNO R4 at 1 Hz: